MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/resources/microsoft/automation/dynamics_userGroup.md

 ## JSON representation

-Here is a JSON representation of the extension.
+Here is a JSON representation of the userGroup.

 ```json
 {